hellostealth/stealth-smooch/README.md

 # Stealth Smooch

 This integration adds support for [Smooch](https://smooch.io) powered bots within [Stealth](https://github.com/hellostealth/stealth).
-It can be used as a drop-in replacement for `stealth-facebook` with the exception some specialized quick reply buttons (such as Email & Phone).
+It can be used as a drop-in replacement for `stealth-facebook` with the exception of some specialized quick reply buttons (such as Email & Phone).

 [![Gem Version](https://badge.fury.io/rb/stealth-smooch.svg)](https://badge.fury.io/rb/stealth-smooch)